-This inquiry has its point of departure in a personal experience.
-For over twenty years, I have lived by the shores of a river that has become very polluted.
+This artistic research has its point of departure in a personal experience.
+For over twenty years, I have lived by the shores of a river that has become polluted.
 I have long been observing the transformations of this stream, the changes in its ecosystems as well as the disappearance of some of the animal species that used to live in it.
 I wished to create a body of work that would bear witness to these man-made upheavals.

 A body of work of a hundred large format images